-To engage youth (13 to 24 years of age) and parents to help address issues related to healthy interactions between families and communities through support, group programs, mentoring programs, and referral to appropriate external agencies.
+To engage youth (12 to 24 years of age) and parents (who have children below the age of 12 years) to help address issues related to healthy interactions between families and communities through support, group programs, mentoring programs, and referral to appropriate external agencies.

 When you should seek family counselling:

-If you are struggling with violence and substance abuse you may need family services to help you find a solution.
+If you are struggling with violence, mental health concerns and substance abuse issues you may need family services to help you find a solution.

 If you are struggling with self-harm or suicidal thoughts you may need family counselling to assist in providing guidance.